JonasBrattHansen/AtCampus/README.md

 https://expo.dev/client

 ### 3:
-Open the project in your prefered IDE and follow these steps in the terminal – **MAKE SURE DOCKER DESKTOP IS RUNNING**:
+Open the project in your prefered IDE(We mostly used IntelliJ) and follow these steps in the terminal – **MAKE SURE DOCKER DESKTOP IS RUNNING**:
 ```console
 cd Server/src/main/resources/docker/
 docker compose down